briandfoy/briandfoy.github.io/_posts/2020-07-27-why-you-have-problems-with-object-orientation.md

 my $hash = Hash::AsObject->new( 'otter' => 'lutris' );
 print $hash->otter;
 $hash->otter( 'Enhydra' );
+$hash->{otter} = 'Lutra';
 {% endhighlight %}

 This is practically the same thing as a C struct.
 Does it deal with any of those four items?
 Nope.
 It's just a bag of data.
 I can see everything, change anything, and I know it's exactly a hash.
 I can use [Hash::AsObject](https://www.metacpan.org/pod/Hash::AsObject) as a base class and override some methods, but that doesn't really improve anything.

+The point of this code is not to completely encapsulate something; that's almost entirely a secondary (or lower) goal.
+People don't build useful tools around the idea that their code will be purely encapsulated.
+They build tools to get a particular task done better than it has been done before.
+Encapsulation is what we might call "first world problems".

+## Bags of data

-However, many people use objects as Bags of data.
+Many people use objects as Bags of data.
 They put in some data and they take out some data.
+Perl's blessed hashes are essentially that idea.
+But that's not the point of objects, which have behavior.
+Interesting objects have behavior that is more interesting than simply representing the existing data in some new way.

-However, there a few other things that you want to know when you get and give data:
+There a few other things that you want to know when you get and give data:

 * Are these data valid?
 * Are they valid for this context?
+* Does anything else need to change when this changes?

 The setter method isn't there to primarily to store the data.
 It's the traffic cop that ensures you are following the rules and what you are doing makes sense.
 If it makes sense, the inner working continues, and otherwise the traffic cop complains.
 That's the primary job of the setter.